superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 ```

-Again hybrid search fares well in location filters.
-Thus we can conclude that semantic search is enough for all common RAG systems but when it comes to specific names, filters, or abbreviations like in research papers, you may have to consider hybrid search.

 Other databases offer native support and implementation for hybrid search.
 For example, the retriever component for hybrid search in [Weaviate DB](https://weaviate.io/) can be defined as follows.

 ```python